DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 She folded back her wings and looked at sky.

-"Kai, what were you doing until now?"
+"Kai, what were you doing up until now?"

 "Me?
 Well, I was planning to come here, investigate graveyard."